Water Quality Surveillance & Non-Point Source

 - address the sources of pollution using Best Management Practices;

-- engage and inform individuals living within the watershed the source of pollution and to gain their collaboration in efforts to prevent further detriment;
+- engage and inform individuals living within the watershed of the cause and source of pollution, and ask for their collaboration to prevent further detriment;

 - and to restore CNMI waters so they are once again "swimmable and fishable" for the enjoyment of our visitors and our community.